De-Cluttering Financially

-As a start of year/end of year task I went through my many investment accounts (boy I really do have a lot of those, holy cow), I noticed that I had a lot of investment vehicles that I should really just eject from my portfolio.
+As a start of year/end of year task, in 2010, I went through my many investment accounts.
+I noticed that I had a lot of investment vehicles that I should eject from my portfolio.
 Why was I keeping them around?
-Some of the odd reasons I think were in my mind were:
+Some of the odd reasons were:

 - They might actually rebound sorry Charlie, that boat has sailed for these stale leftover investments (some from the tech boom), so that is not a good reason.